muskanmahajan37/radiantearth-python-client/README.rst

 radiantearth-python-client
 ============================

-A Python client for `Radiant Earth Foundation platform <https://doc.radiant.earth/>`_, a web tool for combining, analyzing, and publishing raster data.
+A Python client for `Radiant Earth platform <https://doc.radiant.earth/>`_, a web tool for combining, analyzing, and publishing raster data.

 Usage
 -----